Tight Planar Contact Manifolds with Vanishing Heegaard Floer Contact Invariants: Proofs of results

 \section{Proofs of results}

 We start with a construction that will be used throughout the proofs of our examples.

 \begin{construction} Let $(S,\phi)$ be an open book, and let $B$ be a boundary component of $S$, shown on the left side of Figure~\ref{fig:construction}.
-We attach the surface shown on the right side of Figure~\ref{fig:construction}, by identifying the boundary components labelled $B$.
+We attach the surface shown on the right side of Figure~\ref{fig:construction}, by identifying the boundary components labeled $B$.
 The new surface $S'$ has replaced $B$ with $m$ boundary components, for some integer $m \geq 2$.
 We label the new boundary components by $B'_1,\ldots, B'_m$.
 The new open book decomposition has monodromy $\phi' = \phi \circ \tau_B^{-n_m}\tau_{B'_1}^{n_1}\cdots \tau_{B'_m}^{n_m}$, where $\phi$ is extended by the identity to be defined on all of $S'$.
 Note that after capping off the boundary components $B'_1, \ldots, B'_{m-1}$ we get the original open book decomposition $(S,\phi)$.
 See Figure~\ref{fig:construction} for a graphical representation of the construction. \end{construction}

 \begin{lemma} The fractional Dehn twist coefficient $c(\phi',B'_i) = n_i$ for each $i = 1, \ldots, m$. \end{lemma} \begin{proof} Let $\gamma$ be a simple closed curve on $S'$ isotopic to $B$.
 Then $\gamma$ is fixed by $\phi'$.
-Thus $\phi'$ is a reducible monodromy, and to calculate the fractional Dehn twist coefficient at $B'_i$, we need to find the maximal subsurface of $S'$ containing $B'_i$ on which $\phi'$ restricts to a pseudo-Anosov or periodic monodromy.
+Thus $\phi'$ is a reducible monodromy, and to calculate the fractional Dehn twist coefficient at $B'_i$, we need to find the maximal subsurface $S''$ of $S'$ containing $B'_i$ on which $\phi'$ restricts to a pseudo-Anosov or periodic monodromy.
 This subsurface can be identified with the surface added to $S$ to make $S'$, namely, the right-hand side of Figure~\ref{fig:construction}.
+Any larger subsurface would contain $B$ as a non-boundary-parallel curve, and the monodromy restricted to the larger subsurface would be reducible.

-Restricted to this subsurface, $\phi'$ is periodic, and is in fact already isotopic to a product of boundary Dehn twists.
+Now, restricted to $S''$, $\phi'$ is periodic, and is in fact already isotopic to a product of boundary Dehn twists.
 Thus, the count of Dehn twists at each boundary component is the fractional Dehn twist coefficient, and the lemma follows. \end{proof}

 We now prove Theorem~\ref{Th:Main_Theorem}, which is a corollary of Construction~\ref{construction}.